stroxler/pyre-notes-and-tools/pycon-2025/dynamic-vs-static-v1.md

   - Abstract operations relating columns to types?
 - Explicit duck-type declarations?
 The typing community is active and open to proposals

+# Additional Notes

+## Why this talk matters now

+- Survey data divide: 91% of typing-aware developers use types, but many developers avoid typing entirely
+- Divide in the community: many Python developers advocate types strongly or dislike them, often the gap is less clear than it could be
+- Ecosystem changes: many libraries (e.g. numpy, django) are in the midst of trying to adopt types and may face these challenges

+## What Attendees will learn

+- Historical context on how Python was used before static types
+- An understanding of common challenges trying to add types to code whose semantics don't fit
+- Approaches for dealing with code that is difficult to statically type
+- Perspective on how the Python type system sometimes evolves to handle a wider range of existing patterns

+## Differentiation from existing talks

+Typical typing talks are either "how to use types" (focusing on adding types assuming code is already possible to statically type) or "why types are good" (advocacy).
+This talk is "when types don't fit" (semantics) and options for what to do, filling a gap for developers facing real migration challenges.